 Students' academic activity is required by UCF to be recorded at the beginning of each course.
-In order to document that you began this course, please complete the following academic activity by the end of the first week of classes or as soon as possible after adding the course, but no later than May 20.
 Failure to do so may result in a delay in the disbursement of your financial aid.
-The assignment to satisfy this requirement is for all students to submit a written description of an idea for a senior design project on or before 12:00 PM (noon) August 26 2016.
+The assignment to satisfy this requirement is for all students to submit their group number on or before 12:00 PM (noon) on January 13, 2017.